DLR-RM/stable-baselines3/docs/guide/developer.rst

 When needed, the policies handle the different probability distributions.
 All distributions are located in ``common/distributions.py`` and follow the same interface.
-Each distribution correspond to a type of action space (e.g. ``Categorical`` is the one used for discrete actions.
+Each distribution corresponds to a type of action space (e.g. ``Categorical`` is the one used for discrete actions.
 For continuous actions, we can use multiple distributions ("DiagGaussian", "SquashedGaussian" or "StateDependentDistribution")

 State-Dependent Exploration